 A delicious warming bowl of oatmeal with creamy tahini, naturally sweetened with cinnamon, caramelised bananas and topped off with crunchy almonds, cacao and maple syrup.

-Sometimes you need a big warm comforting breakfast that brightens you up on a cold winters day and this bowl of oatmeal is certainly that.
+Sometimes you need a big warm comforting breakfast that brightens you up on a dreary day and this bowl of oatmeal is certainly that.
 Somewhere in between comfort food, nourishing and a treat – sounds good to me!

 After last weeks polar blast it is still pretty chilly and a nourishing warm cheery breakfast is just what I need!

 I have lost my mojo lately for exercise, I am sure I am not alone in this when it is cold……..
 After noticing a definite dip in my mood lately due to some external factors and some just plain old winter blues I decided to make my state of mind and wellness a priority and put some positive things in place to try and help.

 Eating nourishing foods and exercise was top of my list.
 This included trying to get out for a walk every time it is not raining (unfortunately there have not been many days where it has NOT been raining lately!) and making a concerted to effort to do some yoga most days.